What is a code review?

 - Your theme/plugins are either licensed under the GNU Public License v2 (GPL2), a compatible license, or are completely custom code that you’ve written in-house—split or proprietary licenses are not allowed.
 The reasoning for this is that you, and we, need to have the legal rights to modify the code if something is broken, insecure, needs optimization, etc.

 - Your code has been QA’ed in an up-to-date local environment.

-- Your code has been run through the VIP Scanner, all blocker-level issues are addressed, and non-blocking errors detailed in your submission materials.
+- Your code has been run through the PHPCS, all blocker-level issues are addressed, and non-blocking errors detailed in your submission materials.